 Why Do Greenhouses Need A Roof?

-First things first, you must know the reasons why you need a covering on the roof once you have the perfectly-made greenhouse!
 There is no single reason for the fact as the benefits of covering for the sprouting of seeds and immense growth of crops is enormous.
 Here’s why greenhouses need to be covered at first.

 Enough Amount of Light:

 The amount of light that reaches the soil inside the greenhouse decides the fate of plants.
 The roof of the greenhouse can reflect as well as refract the light, depending on the material employed.